IKaramitsos/SpaceInvaderGame/README.md

 ### Context and motivation:

 In all of the earlier parts building a solid structure with implementation of different aspects of object oriented programming, and other pillars IT were the main goal.
 Users had the opportunity to grasp all of those different aspects and fulfill them based on challenges and step-by-step following the instructions.
-In the last part of the exercise, users will implement their personal features and customizations making their unique space invader game by being provided with options/challenges without being absolute, making this whole experience more creative.
+In the last part of the exercise, users will implement their personal features and customizations making their unique Space Invaders game by being provided with options/challenges without being absolute, making this whole experience more creative.

 ### Prerequisites and learning objectives:

 Prerequisites for this part is the successful completion of the previous parts and having a solid and functional game so far.
 Post completion, users will:

-* Have created their unique Space Invader game.
+* Have created their unique Space Invaders game.

 ### Exercise Workflow:

 Successfully completing the score and possible challenges, it is time to have a unique approach to the last part of the exercise.
-Choosing up to two or three features implementations in the version of Space Invader developed so far, provide a final unique version of the game.
+Choosing up to two or three features implementations in the version of Space Invaders developed so far, provide a final unique version of the game.
 Challenges are not mandatory and can be modified accordingly.

 ### Proggression-Extensions:

 - [ ] Challenge 1: After testing out shooting and gameplay, when all of the enemies are shot down there are not any left.
 Create a logic of reappearing Enemies after a certain time or stage system.
 - [ ] Challenge 2: If all challenges were complete on Part 4, and the player’s spaceship has a health bar with lifes, modify the enemies to shoot at the player and the logic of losing.
-- [ ] Challenge 3: The original version of Space Invader had an Ufo coming from the top of the screen at different stages and shooting our player’s spaceship.
+- [ ] Challenge 3: The original version of Space Invaders had an Ufo coming from the top of the screen at different stages and shooting our player’s spaceship.
 Recreate this by adding it to the unique version that is worked on.
 - [ ] Challenge 4: Having no sound in a game is a doll.
 Add sound effects, it can be anything from sound while shooting, destroying enemies, music while playing or winning-losing games.
 - [ ] Challenge 5: If enemies are shooting at the player’s spaceship, create new objects for the player to take cover.
 - [ ] Challenge 6: UI isn’t just a way of adding score and lives for the player’s spaceship.
 Create a menu UI which will give the option to the player to, mute if music is playing or turn off sound effects, restart the game and pause.